yippiez/file-size-explorer/README.md

 - Uvicorn `pip install "uvicorn[standard]"`

 # Beware
-This application is a amalgamation of code thats thrown in until it works.
-It is not meant to be used in production.
+This application is a amalgamation of code, that was created by throwing in code until it worked.
+It is not meant to be used ~~in production~~.

 # To run the application
 uvicorn main:app --reload